krishnegowda9/krishnegowda9/README.md

-# 💫 About Me:
-Iam an Pasionate AI/ML Engineer From INDIA
+# Iam an Pasionate AI/ML Engineer From INDIA

 ## 🌐 Socials: